dmlc/gluon-nlp/docs/api/notes/sequence_sampling.rst

     >>> decoder = LMDecoder(lm_model)

 Given a scorer and decoder, we are ready to create a sampler.
 We use the symbol '.' to indicate the end of a sentence (EOS).
-We can use ``vocab`` to get the index of the EOS, and then feed the index to the sampler.
-The following code shows how to construct a beam search sampler.
+We can use :class:`~gluonnlp.Vocab` to get the index of the EOS, and then feed the index to the sampler.
+The following code shows how to construct a :class:`~gluonnlp.model.BeamSearchSampler`.
 We create a sampler with 4 beams and a maximum sample length of 20.

 .. code:: python